What is Sexual Assault?

 What is Sexual Coercion?

 Sexual coercion occurs in unbalanced relationships - relationships where there is unequal power.
 One person always "gives," and the other always "takes."
-Sexual coercion and aggression can occur at age stage in a relationship.
+Sexual coercion and aggression can occur at any stage in a relationship.
 It may take any of the following forms:

 - Pressure - The person may say that everybody's doing it, that sex is the way to prove love, or that you've had sex before, so you can't say no now.